cstawarz/jel/mwel.md

 When a function created by a function definition statement or expression is called, its arguments are all evalutated and bound to local names within the function body, and then the body is executed.

-When a builtin function is called, it receives all its arguments (including all elements of the call statement body) as *unevaluated* expressions.
-This allows the function to defer evaluation, selectively evaluate arguments, and/or inspect the AST.
+When a builtin function is called, it receives all its arguments (including the call statement body) as *unevaluated* executable code.
+This allows the function to defer evaluation and/or selectively evaluate arguments.
 (This is necessary because all control-flow constructs are implemented as functions.)